 Try to feel all your body parts.
 Relax your body and fuel it with energy.
 Feel the warmth and calmness.

-You can use such applications as Current, that will remind you when it’s time to meditate.
+You can use such applications as Current, which will remind you when it’s time to meditate.
 Make it your habit.

-All the methods from this article is a part of my daily struggle for being focused and productive.
+All the methods from this article are a part of my daily struggle for being focused and productive.
 Sometimes they work, sometimes not.
 All in all, we are not machines.
 Try out different productivity approaches, experiment, and find those that work for you best.
-What does helpyou stay focused?
+What does help you stay focused?
 What methods have you already tried?

 Bio: Florence Clark is an aspiring writer and passionate traveler.
 Become a professional journalist is her biggest dream.